tapis-project/documentation/source/technical/files.rst

 .. note::
   When *rootDir* is defined for an S3 system it typically should not begin with ``/``.
-  For S3 keys are typically created and manipulated using URLs and do not have a leading ``/``.
+  S3 keys are usually created and manipulated using URLs and do not have a leading ``/``.

 Handling of symbolic links on Linux systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^